UBC-DSCI/introduction-to-datascience-python/source/viz.md

 principles for effective data visualization and explaining visualizations independent of any particular tool or programming language.
-In the process, we will cover some specifics of creating visualizations (scatter plots, bar plots, line plots, and histograms) for data using R.
+In the process, we will cover some specifics of creating visualizations (scatter plots, bar plots, line plots, and histograms) for data using Python.

 ## Chapter learning objectives

 By the end of the chapter, readers will be able to do the following:

-- Describe when to use the following kinds of visualizations to answer specific questions using a data set:
-    - scatter plots
-    - line plots
-    - bar plots
-    - histogram plots
-- Given a data set and a question, select from the above plot types and use R to create a visualization that best answers the question.
+- Given a data set and a question, select from the above plot types and use Python to create a visualization that best answers the question.
 - Given a visualization and a question, evaluate the effectiveness of the visualization and suggest improvements to better answer the question.
 - Referring to the visualization, communicate the conclusions in non-technical terms.
 - Identify rules of thumb for creating effective visualizations.
-- Define the three key aspects of ggplot objects:
+- Define the two key aspects of altair objects:
-    - aesthetic mappings
-    - geometric objects
+    - mark objects
-    - scales
+    - encodings
-- Use the `ggplot2` package in R to create and refine the above visualizations using:
+- Use the altair library in Python to create and refine the above visualizations using:
-    - geometric objects: `geom_point`, `geom_line`, `geom_histogram`, `geom_bar`, `geom_vline`, `geom_hline`
-    - scales: `xlim`, `ylim`
-    - aesthetic mappings: `x`, `y`, `fill`, `color`, `shape`
-    - labeling: `xlab`, `ylab`, `labs`
-    - font control and legend positioning: `theme`
+    - mark objects: mark_point, mark_line, mark_bar
+    - encodings : x, y, fill, color, shape
-    - subplots: `facet_grid`
+    - subplots: facet
 - Describe the difference in raster and vector output formats.
 - Use `ggsave` to save visualizations in `.png` and `.svg` format.